Skip to article frontmatterSkip to article content

 2. Default values - Specifies what value to use if none is provided

 4. Works - also at the time of this writing, cell() has some bugs, this is a huge reason to avoid it.
-When you use Default<> in a recipe’s input interface, the Common Tools runtime automatically creates a Cell and initializes it with your default value.
+When you use Default<> in a pattern’s input interface, the Common Fabric runtime automatically creates a Cell and initializes it with your default value.

 A Simple Counter with Default